- Home

 Some people say they were not prepared for the sexual changes caused by treatment.
 Others say they avoid all forms of intimacy, including hugs, kisses and sharing feelings, because they’re afraid this may lead to sex when they don’t feel physically up to it.

-Some people worry that they will never be able to enjoy sex again.
-Most people can have a fulfilling sex life after cancer, but you may need to find different ways to give and receive sexual pleasure.
-Like any new skill, this will take time and practice.
-Some people say that because they try new things, their sex lives actually end up being much better after cancer.
+Some people worry that they will never be able to enjoy sex again, but most people can have a fulfilling sex life after cancer.
+It’s important to take time to adapt to any changes.
+Some people say that because they try new things, their sex lives actually end up being better after cancer.

 General |